Marija Petković: Biography

 On 25 August 1920, in Prižba (on the island of Korčula), Petković wrote the first Constitutions of the Order of Daughters of Mercy, the Third Independent Order of St. Francis, setting forth their mission of spreading knowledge of divine love and mercy through charitable acts.
 Bishop Josip inaugurated the Order on 4 October, the Feast of St. Francis of Assisi.
 On that day, Petković received the name of Marija od Propetoga Isusa (Mary of Jesus Crucified) and was chosen as the Mother Superior of the Order.
-When the nuns in Blato had exhausted their own funds for helping poor and hungry children, She went to fertile plains of Slavonia and Bačka to solicit help for the orphans and widows, receiving, among other contributions, a donation from Pope Pius XI.
+When the nuns in Blato had exhausted their own funds for helping poor and hungry children, she went to fertile plains of Slavonia and Bačka to solicit help for the orphans and widows, receiving, among other contributions, a donation from Pope Pius XI.
 In return, Bishop of Bačka Apostolic Administration, Ljudevit Lajčo Budanović, asked Petković to found monasteries of her Order in Subotica and surrounding areas, so the locals could get the spiritual gain that nuns of her Order could provide them.
 Noticing that Bačka also had problems of numerous poor and abandoned children, in 1923, Petković acted quickly and opened Kolijevka Children's Home in Subotica, Home for sick and neglected children, after which she opened numerous centers for children in Croatia (in Slavonia particularly), Serbia, and Vardar Macedonia.

-From 1920-52, Petković was elected five times as the Superior General of the Daughters of Mercy.
+From 1920 to 1952, Petković was elected five times as the Superior General of the Daughters of Mercy.
 She traveled throughout Croatia, Latin America, and Italy, opening 46 communities.
 The growing number of Sisters served in various social ministries, such as in nursing homes, kindergartens, hospitals, nursery schools, parish work, and work in the seminaries.

-Beginning in 1936, the Order was prominent in Latin America and South America.
-Petković lived in Argentina from 1940–52, promoting charity work in many countries in Latin America.
+Beginning in 1936, the Order was prominent in Latin and South America.
+Petković lived in Argentina from 1940 to 1952, promoting charity work in many countries in Latin America.
 In addition to catechesis, she organized instruction in hygiene, economics, homemaking, sewing and tailoring, knitting, nursing, and typing.
 In 1952, she went to Rome to purchase and set up the Congregation's headquarters.
 While there in 1954 she suffered a stroke which left her permanently paralyzed.
 In 1961, she concluded that her duty to the Congregation was no longer one of leadership but of sacrifice and suffering, prayer and offering herself to the Lord, and relinquished the office of Mother Superior that she had held for 40 years.

-She continued to follow the events in the Roman Catholic Church and her Congregation, especially those changes brought about by the Second Vatican Council, until age 74, when she died.
+She continued to follow the events in the Catholic Church and her Congregation, especially those changes brought about by the Second Vatican Council, until age 74, when she died.
 She was buried in the Roman cemetery of Campo Verano.
 Three years later, her remains were translated to the house chapel of the Congregation headquarters, where they remained until 1998 when they were translated to her native Blato and buried in the crypt of the monastery chapel of Christ the King.